A clustering-based reinforcement learning approach for tailored personalization of e-Health interventions: Experimental Setup

-We started this section with a number of research questions.
+We started this section with several research questions.
 To answer these questions, we run simulations with various configurations.
 First of all, we vary the usage of the type of RL algorithm: online (Q-learning) and batch learning (LSPI); this enables us to answer \emph{RQ1}.
 For each type of algorithm, we perform runs where we learn a single policy across all users (\emph{pooled approach}) to a \emph{cluster based} approach and learning a completely individualized policy for each user (\emph{separate approach}).
 This variation reflects \emph{RQ2}.
-For each algorithm we do two simulation runs for the cluster based approach; one simulation run using k-medoids clustering with the Euclidean distance (\emph{clustering approach}) and a second simulation run using three homogeneous clusters, one for each type of agent, (\emph{grouped benchmark approach}).
+For our simulation setting, for each algorithm we do two simulation runs for the cluster-based approach; one simulation run using K-Medoids clustering with the DTW distance (\emph{clustering approach}) and a second simulation run using three homogeneous clusters, one for each type of agent (\emph{grouped benchmark approach}).
 The latter provides us with a (gold standard) benchmark to evaluate the cluster quality (i.e. \emph{RQ3}).
-Hence, in total we perform eight runs.
+Hence, in total, we perform eight runs.
+For the HeartSteps model, we perform K-Medoids clustering with the DTW distance (\emph{clustering approach}).